AeroLeads people directory · profile

 What company does David Kirkpatrick work for?

-What is David Kirkpatrick's role at the current company?
+What is David Kirkpatrick's role at The Climate Capitalist?

 What is David Kirkpatrick's email address?